asbjornsabo/zephyr/tests/bluetooth/audio_shell/README.mic.rst

 ===============================

-When the Bluetooth stack has been initialized (:code:`bt init`), and a device has been connected, the client can be initialized by calling :code:`mics_client discover`, which will start a discovery for the MICS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).
+When the Bluetooth stack has been initialized (:code:`bt init`), and a device has been connected, the client can initiate discovery by calling :code:`mics_client discover`, which will start a discovery for the MICS UUIDs, store the handles and subscribe to all notifications.

 Since a server may have multiple AICS instances, the commands starting with :code:`aics_` of the commands will take an index (starting from 0) as input.
-The number of AICS instances on the server will be visible if :code:`BT_DEBUG_MICS_CLIENT` is enabled.

-The AICS control point requires a change counter value for each write.
-This is handled automatically by the client implementation if it has subscribed to the AICS state characteristic.
-If the change counter value is invalid on a write (:code:`Write failed (0x80)`), it may be necessary to call :code:`aics_read_input_state`, to update the value in the client.

 Example usage
 =============